paulmalherbe/Tartan/doc/QST.rst

 + Create the chart of accounts using `File Maintenance -> Masterfile Records`.
     + Select the `Populate` button to automatically populate a company's set of accounts after which you can change the account descriptions to suit your needs.
 + Create control accounts using `File Maintenance -> Control Accounts`.
-+ Capture account's opening balances using `Data Caspture -> Opening Balances`.
++ Capture account's opening balances using `Data Capture -> Opening Balances`.
 + Print a trial balance using `Reporting -> Trial Balance` and ensure that your accounts balance.
 If not, recapture the incorrect ones.
 + Capture budgets using `Data Capture -> Budgets`, if required.